On this page

 number: 80

-Additionally, you will need to provision your certificate externally to your cluster using the AWS console or CLI.
+You will need to provision your certificate externally to your cluster using the AWS console or CLI.

 annotations: